SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ### Component Code

 The last class used here is `FilterCode` which is inherited from `ComponentCode` class.
 This class contains the actual Spark code that needs to run on your Spark cluster.
 Here the above User Defined properties are accessible using `self.props.{property}`.
 The Spark code for the Gem logic is defined in the apply function.
+Input/Output of apply method can only be DataFrame or list of DataFrames or empty.
 For example, we are calling the `.filter()` method in this example in the apply function.

 ````mdx-code-block